dianamn/gallery-video/readme.txt

 * Justified gallery View
 * Blog Style View

-*  **Hundreds Of Design Options** - General Options of Pro version, gives you the big choice of different settings, make the video gallery look exactly as you need with plenty of adjustments of colors, size, and effects.Video Gallery is made special for you to demonstrate the videos of your gallery to look pretty nice, informative, user friendly.
+*  **Hundreds Of Design Options** - General Options of Pro version, gives you the big choice of different settings, make the video gallery look exactly as you need with plenty of adjustments of colors, size, and effects.

+Video Gallery is made special for you to demonstrate the videos of your gallery to look pretty nice, informative, user friendly.

 *  **Youtube Posts** - Video Gallery can be used with the most popular video site: YouTube, simply copy the link and add it to the gallery will bring the video in it.

 This way you can transform your gallery into YouTube Gallery

 *  **Vimeo Posts** - The other source of adding videos: Vimeo.
 Turn your gallery into Vimeo Gallery using your collection of Vimeo videos.

 Inserting the links and making customization on it.

 *  **Lightbox Popup With Many Options** - Some of the views use our popular Lightbox tool.
 Videos are opened using the Lightbox, or sometimes we say Popup.

 The idea of the Lightbox is to make Video larger, ability to slide through all videos within the gallery.

 Make some design customization on it, using the variety of Lightbox Options.

 *  **Plugin allows you to add multiple images** - Create unlimited galleries, add a description for each of them, add a gallery page or share it via shortcode.

 *  **Pro version** - It opens new useful features and new opportunities to demonstrate a perfect video gallery.

 *  **Video Gallery** - You display a large number of galleries on your site, including the slide gallery, supports the display of slides or pages of posts.

 All components of the slideshow can be easily customized.
 The plugin supports shortcode which let you insert the gallery into any post very quickly.

 *  **Drag and drop option** -  In plugin you are able to build gallery easily, reorder the videos, decide their sequence in your gallery.